babashka/pods/README.md

 # babashka.pods

-Babashka pods are programs that can be used as Clojure libraries by bababshka.
+Babashka pods are programs that can be used as Clojure libraries by babashka.

 This is the library to load babashka pods.
 It is used by [babashka](https://github.com/borkdude/babashka/) but also usable from the JVM